-Shaivite yoga traditions
+Shaivite Yoga traditions

-Those who practice yoga should always remember Shiva, the great lord of yoga.
+Those who practice yoga should always remember Shiva, the great lord of Yoga.
 If one can surrender to Lord Shiva inwardly, all the powers and insights of yoga will naturally be revealed at the appropriate time and manner.
-Shiva is the inner guru of yoga and all true gurus function with his grace and insight.
+Shiva is the inner guru of Yoga and all true gurus function with his grace and insight.

-Shiva dwells in the ever wakeful pure awareness that is our true self beyond waking, dream and deep sleep, such as the Upanishads proclaim.
+Shiva dwells in the ever wakeful pure awareness that is our true Self beyond waking, dream and deep sleep, such as the Upanishads proclaim.
 Where that Shiva state of peace and detachment prevails, the universe returns to its original state of overflowing bliss.

 Moving into our own deeper Shiva nature we go beyond body and mind, time and space, into the immortal pure light of boundless awareness.
 In your inner being you are Shiva.
 The body, mind and universe as a whole are merely your play of manifestation that you inherently transcend.

 Om Namah Shivaya!